CHAPTER B:

 Programme Criticality Assessment (PCA)

 The Programme Criticality (PC) Framework is a common UN system policy for decision-making on acceptable risk.
-It establishes guiding principles and a systematic structured approach to ensure that activities involving UN personnel can be balanced against security risks.62 PCAs are mandatory in contexts of high or very high risk.
-In principle, this is undertaken jointly by all UN stakeholders, under the RC’s leadership.
-A PCA can also be used to inform business continuity planning in contexts without high security risk, as happened during the COVID-19 pandemic.
-The RC has overall responsibility for ensuring PCAs are completed, in place, in line with the PC Framework, and kept up to date.
-In a deteriorating situation, where the programmatic conditions have changed significantly, the RC should consider a full revision or a light review of a current/valid PCA.
+It establishes guiding principles and a systematic structured approach to ensure that activities involving UN personnel can be balanced against security risks.
+PCAs are mandatory in contexts of high or very high risk.66 In principle, this is undertaken jointly by all UN stakeholders, under the RC’s leadership.
+A PCA can also be used to inform business-continuity planning in contexts without high security risk, as happened during the COVID-19 pandemic.

-Information Management (IM)
+5. Establishing Systems for Information Management (IM)

 IM is an essential component of any humanitarian response, enabling and facilitating shared analysis and decision-making.
 A clear and simple IM strategy ensures that the right information is provided to the right people at the right time, and that all relevant actors are working with the same or complementary information and baseline data.